PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 progress boundary, and pre-ArgMax successor.
 Then update existing occurrence contracts and the bounded-store inventory, validate, document, commit, and push.
 Never create, update, or reopen a pull request.

+## Terminal cleanup phase-result implementation

+The four unconditional terminal-cleanup mapping results now use stable `cleanup.terminal.*` records.
+Their owner expressions, source order, progress predecessor, and pre-ArgMax successor remain unchanged.
+No defaults existed in this family.
+The bounded store now covers 64 phase IDs.

+Validation completed sequentially under core-only `uv`:

+- direct affected structural contracts: `68 passed in 4.13s`;
+- synthetic core runtime contracts: `55 passed in 1.01s`;
+- broader affected contracts: `259 passed in 6.15s`;
+- lowerer architecture contracts: `258 passed in 16.54s`;
+- targeted Ruff, bytecode compilation, and whitespace checks: passed.

+No root-model conversion was required because only observation destinations changed and the runtime suite executes the terminal-cleanup stage.
+After committing and pushing, select the next family by common execution guard and mapping schema.
+Keep the 64 current records and 128-phase hard limit visible when sizing further migrations.
+Never create, update, or reopen a pull request.